morse-simulator/morse/doc/morse/user/multinode/hla.rst

     Mana: no

 In this configuration file, the CERTI host is set to IP 134.212.24.32.
-Time syncrhonization is off, and MORSE will display profiling values.
+Time synchronization is off, and MORSE will display profiling values.

 The simulation is made of two nodes, *GroundNode* and *AerialNode*.
 The *GroundNode* node will manage both robots *Mana* and *Dala*.